Our vibrant community hosts a wide range of gatherings and activities throughout the year.

 1

-February 1 · 6:30 PM · Parlor
+February 1 · 6:30 PM · Offsite

-Youth Group — Jump for Justice
+Youth Group — Offsite

 The FCB Youth Group welcomes all high school students (9th-12th grades) to explore their faith, identity, and role in society in a safe, welcoming space.
 We meet every Sunday night from 6:30-8:30 pm For more information, email Elliott at